-B. Construction Procurement
+B. CONSTRUCTION PROCUREMENT

 - 1. The Grantee should obtain all necessary federal, state and/or local permits required for the construction of grant-funded improvements prior to bid advertisement, unless otherwise authorized by RIA. - 2.
 The Grantee must certify that all necessary real property and/or right of ways/easements have been acquired prior to bid advertisement, unless otherwise authorized by RIA. - 3.
-Article 3 of the Model Procurement Ordinance for Local Governments establishes competitive sealed bidding as the preferred method of procurement for construction.
-For RIA-assisted construction contracts, competitive sealed bids will be required unless local procurement laws, ordinances, regulations or guidelines specify the use of other source selection methods.
+For RIA-assisted construction contracts, competitive sealed bids will be required unless it conflicts with local procurement laws, ordinances, regulations or guidelines.
 Please consult with RIA on the use of other selection methods. - 4.
 RIA does not provide a standard bid package or contract agreement for construction.
 Grantees should refer to the Engineers Joint Contract Documents Committee (EJCDC) standard contract documents available from the American Society of Civil Engineers (ASCE), the National Society of Professional Engineers (NSPE), the Associated General Contractors of America (AGC) or similar organizations. - 5.
 Bids should include all work approved in the RIA application budget and cost estimate.
 Bids must include quantities and itemized costs for all work to be completed.
 In the event the activity being bid does not reasonably lend itself to unit price bidding, then a schedule of values with such detail must be obtained from the low bidder and submitted to RIA for approval prior to disbursement of grant funds.